Tag Archives: British

 The action takes off even further as the film moves to the gorgeous setting of Paris and Monte Carlo, a treat for any worldly or aspiring world traveler, as the photography and cinematic angles of the lush locales are breathtaking.

-As former prima ballerina, Irina Boronskaya, decides to leave the company to be married, Lermontov creates a new ballet, The Red Shoes, starring Vicky, with music composed by Julian.
+As former prima ballerina Irina Boronskaya decides to leave the company to be married, Lermontov creates a new ballet, The Red Shoes, starring Vicky, with music composed by Julian.

-Dashes of influence surrounding the exquisite performance of the famous Swan Lake dance number heavily influenced the 1950s classic, An American in Paris.
+Dashes of influence surrounding the exquisite performance of the famous Swan Lake dance number heavily influenced the 1950s classic An American in Paris (1951).

-The long, colorful, and dramatic sequence is splendid, emitting lush, vivacious music and performance.
+The long, colorful, dramatic sequence emits lush, vivacious music and performance.
 This “time out” from the heavy drama encompassing the rest of the film is beautiful and peaceful and one of the sheer highlights of The Red Shoes.

 The film belongs to the dynamic between the three principal characters as each actor is spot-on and rich with flare.

-Especially profound are the performances by Shearer and Walbrook, as each actor gives their respective character a perfect amount of fury, ambition, and tension, but Goring as Julian is equally worthy of mention and kudos.
+Incredibly profound are the performances by Shearer and Walbrook, as each actor gives their respective character a perfect amount of fury, ambition, and tension.
+Still, Goring as Julian is equally worthy of mention.
+Kudos.

-I adore witnessing Moira Shearer dance as her talent and tenacity are astounding.
-An internationally renowned British ballet dancer and actress, the role of Vicky is perfectly carved out for her as the character must have been close to her heart.
+I adore witnessing Moira Shearer dance; her talent and tenacity are astounding.
+An internationally renowned British ballet dancer and actress, Vicky’s role is perfectly carved out for her as the character must have been close to her heart.

-Equal parts dramatic, romantic, eerie, lustful, and wise, The Red Shoes is a classic film made way ahead of its time, with startling visuals and treasured art and set designs, to say nothing of powerful acting and a story that compels.
+Equal parts dramatic, romantic, eerie, lustful, and wise, The Red Shoes (1948) is a classic film made way ahead of its time.
+Its startling visuals, treasured art and set designs, powerful acting, and compelling story make it a must-see.

 No wonder this film easily influenced other masterpieces to come.